 11) He’s not impressed that you drive an over-priced luxury car and live in a McMansion that’s two sizes too big for your family of four.
 Little about external “signals” of wealth actually matter to him.

 And a little bonus, if you will: She doesn’t pay taxes which could have been avoided with a simple phone call to her North Texas tax professional.
-She gets the advice, guidance, and expert assistance of a professional, and doesn’t waste her time trying to learn the tax code when there are those who have already put in thousands of hours of their life to do so.
+She gets the advice, guidance, and professional assistance of a professional, and doesn’t waste her time trying to learn the tax code when there are those who have already put in thousands of hours of their life to do so.

 And here’s to you joining these ranks in future years.